+The parameter most subject to change is the discount rate.
 In determining the appropriate discount rate for plans operated in India, the management considers the interest rates of government bonds in currencies consistent with the currencies of the post-employment benefit obligation.
-The underlying bonds are further reviewed for guality.
+The underlying bonds are further reviewed for quality.
 Those having excessive credit spreads are excluded from the analysis of bonds on which the discount rate is based, on the basis that they do not represent high quality corporate bonds.